-A Component Unit of the Commonwealth of Pennsylvania Notes to the Financial Statements Years Ended May 31, 2023 and 2022
+A Component Unit of the Commonwealth of Pennsylvania Notes to the Financial Statements (continued) Years Ended May 31, 2024 and 2023

-Following is a summary of the hedging derivative instruments in place as of May 31, 2023 and 2022.
+Following is a summary of the hedging derivative instruments in place as of May 31, 2024 and 2023.
 All items are fixed interest rate swap types.
 These hedging derivative instruments contain risks and collateral requirements as described below (in thousands).